narthur/baserow-sdk/knowledge.md

 - /src/: Core SDK implementation
 - Repository pattern for data access

+### Runtime vs Compile-time

+Core architectural principle: Favor runtime flexibility over specific implementation locations.
+When moving logic from compile-time to runtime:
+- Implementation can live in Row, parsers, or other runtime locations
+- Focus on runtime vs compile-time tradeoff, not specific runtime location
+- Choose runtime location based on separation of concerns, not migration goals

 ### Migration Goals

 - Moving field handling from compile-time to runtime